Standard Residential Tenancy Terms

 Termination of periodic tenancy

-(a) 4 weeks notice if the lessor genuinely intends to live in the premises;
+(a) if the lessor genuinely intends to live in the premises—8 weeks notice to vacate; or

-(b) 4 weeks notice if the lessor genuinely believes the lessor’s immediate relative intends to live in the premises;
+(b) if the lessor genuinely believes the lessor’s immediate relative intends to live in the premises—8 weeks notice to vacate; or

-(c) 4 weeks notice if the lessor genuinely believes an interested person intends to live in the premises;
+(c) if the lessor genuinely believes an interested person intends to live in the premises—8 weeks notice to vacate; or

-(d) 8 weeks notice if the lessor genuinely intends to sell the premises;
+(d) if the lessor genuinely intends to sell the premises—8 weeks notice to vacate; or

-(e) 12 weeks notice if the lessor genuinely intends to reconstruct, renovate or make major repairs to the premises and the reconstruction, renovation or repairs cannot reasonably be carried out with the tenant living in the premises.
+(e) if the lessor genuinely intends to reconstruct, renovate or make major repairs to the premises and the reconstruction, renovation or repairs cannot reasonably be carried out with the tenant living in the premises— 12 weeks notice to vacate; or

 97 (1) If a tenant is required to vacate the premises in accordance with clause 96, the tenant may vacate the premises at any time during the 2 weeks before the date specified in the notice to vacate provided the tenant gives the lessor 4 days notice of intention to vacate.